Stanton County Health Care Facility - Long Term Care Unit in Johnson, KS

 Cons

-• pro The doctor spoke in a cold-hearted manner and showed no remorse or compassion for the family's loss.
+• pro The staff showed no remorse or compassion toward the grieving family.

-• pro The highway patrol officer was disrespectful, making jokes and laughing outside the door as the family identified the body.
+• pro The highway patrol officer was disrespectful, making jokes and laughing outside the door while the family identified the nephew’s body.

 Review